 Any possible reactions between the material and liquids treated should be considered.
 These reactions may be affected by pH (acidity / alkalinity).
-The permeability of compacted clay linings should not increase over time.
+Compacted clay linings should be compatible with the leachate to be retained (that is, hydraulic conductivity should not increase over time when exposed to the leachate).